(born 14 November 1959) is an English actor who made his name on the BBC serial The Monocled Mutineer

 Tropes associated with this actor include:

 - British Accents: Scouse, which is notably very different from his received pronunciation portrayal of the Doctor.
+His Scouse seeped into his RP over time, leading the Eighth Doctor to have a rather unique accent that's been well received.

 - Cozy Voice for Catastrophes: His deep, soothing voice has led him to narrate documentaries on uncomfortable and/or frightening subjects.